maybesmurf/monorepo-1/README.md

 # Welcome to Doggo Sports

-## Currently working:

-- Web HMR works
-- API Server Nodemon works
-- Front-end talks to backend talks to database!

 ## Active Task

+- Figure out how different environments work for dev/testing/stage/prod

 ## Need to:

 - A db seed with Prisma
 - npm scripts to make life so easy
 - docs aren't dockerized...Do I want to?
-- Figure out how different environments work for dev/testing/stage/prod
 - Figure out k8s

 # How to Use